Find audience, meaning, origin, and book of quote- Exercise is the cheapest and most powerful medicine available.

 Question: But what if I have a physical limitation or chronic pain?

-Answer: Great question.
-“Exercise” here doesn’t mean running a marathon.
+Answer: Exercise here doesn’t mean running a marathon.
 It means movement.
 For someone with limitations, that could be chair-based exercises, aquatic therapy, or gentle stretching.
 The key is consistent, appropriate movement, which often helps manage the pain itself.

 Question: Is it really more powerful than actual medication?

-Answer: For prevention?
-Unequivocally yes.
+Answer: yes.
 For managing conditions like pre-diabetes, mild to moderate depression, and high blood pressure, it’s often as effective as a first-line pharmaceutical.
 It’s not about replacing necessary meds, but about using this powerful tool to potentially reduce your need for them.

 Question: How much exercise are we actually talking about?